 A call to GSOC should be made at least 48 hours (excluding weekends and holidays) prior to the start of the digging.
 The GSOC office hours are Monday through Friday 7:00 a.m. – 5:00 p.m.

 How Does GSOC Work?

-GSOC takes information from callers who are digging, processes it in a computer, and notifies underground utility operators who will send out personnel to mark the location of their lines.
-The Color Code for marking underground utility lines are listed below.
-The underground utility owners will mark the location of the underground service with flags or paint.
+GSOC takes information from callers who are digging and notifies underground utility operators who will send out personnel to mark the location of their lines.
 After the utilities are notified, they will determine the need to locate and mark their facilities near the proposed site.
 By law, underground utility operators must mark their utilities within 48 hours.
 You cannot dig until the 48-hour time frame has elapsed.
 The utility owners are required to mark only their buried facilities.
 If any private utilities are buried in the area, (power lines to garages, gas grill or LP lines, lawn sprinkler systems, invisible fences, etc.) you must locate them or hire a private contractor to perform this service.
-Check your local phone directory under “Utilities-Locating” or your local utility company may recommend someone to do this for you.

 Who Should Call?